weblabormx/laravel-front/README.md

 ```php
 Image::make('Photo')->rules('required'),
 ```
-Sometimes you also need to change to public on the route `config/filesystems.php`.
+Sometimes you also need to change to public on the route `config\filesystems.php`.

 ```php
 'default' => env('FILESYSTEM_DRIVER', 'public'),